silverhammermba/superuser/_posts/2011-04-01-formatting.markdown

 about numbers like &pi;?
 What about information like music and paintings?
 How can we represent such things using a computer?

-The truth, surprisingly, is that we _can't_ &ndash; because computers deal exclusively with discrete data.
+The truth, surprisingly, is that we _can't_&mdash;because computers deal exclusively with discrete data.

 **Discrete** data can be counted.